 Yvette East is the Superintendent/Principal of the Houston Heights Learning Academy.
 Houston Heights Learning Academy was established in 1998.
 Coming from the Houston Independent School District, she brought with her experience from teaching in district charter schools that provided a rigorous mission driven framework for success.
 She joined Houston Heights Learning Academy in 2002 which serves a 99 percent economically disadvantaged population.
 Under her leadership, the district has changed from being rated under the alternative to standard accountability; as well as growing from an unacceptable district to and an exemplary one.
 She has developed key support services that focus on continuous improvement, strategic reform, and school accountability.
 Yvette received her Bachelor of Arts degree in Mass Media Arts from Hampton University and her Masters of Education in Curriculum and Instruction from the University of Phoenix.
 She has presented and shared best practices in several educational conferences.
 Additionally, Yvette has served as the Annual Chairperson for the Texas Charter School Conference from 2009-2012.

 Dr. Mike Feinberg is Co-Founder of the KIPP (Knowledge Is Power Program) Foundation and Executive Vice Chair of KIPP Houston, which includes 21 public charter schools: 10 middle schools, 8 primary schools, and three high schools.
 To date, 90% of the KIPPsters who have left the KIPP Houston middle schools have gone on to college.
 Mike received a Bachelor of Arts from the University of Pennsylvania in 1991 and a Masters of Education from National-Louis University in 2005.
 In 2010, Yale University awarded Mike an honorary doctorate of Humane Letters.
 After graduating from Penn, Dr. Feinberg joined Teach For America and taught fifth grade in Houston, Texas.
 In 1994, he co-founded KIPP with Dave Levin and established KIPP Academy Houston a year later.
 In 2000, he co-founded the KIPP Foundation to help take KIPP to scale.
 Today, KIPP is a network of 125 high-performing public schools around the nation serving nearly 40,000 children.
 In 2004, Dr. Feinberg was named an Ashoka Fellow, awarded to leading social entrepreneurs with innovative solutions and the potential to change patterns across society.
 In 2005, Mike was the commencement speaker for the University of Pennsylvania College of Arts and Sciences.
 Also in 2005, he led the effort to start a public K-8 school in Houston for Hurricane Katrina evacuees from New Orleans.
 The school, NOW College Prep (New Orleans West), opened in 10 days.
 In 2006, Drs.
 Feinberg and Levin were awarded The Thomas B. Fordham Prize for Excellence in Education, and the National Jefferson Award for Greatest Public Service by a Private Citizen.
 In 2008, Mike and Dave were named to the list of “America’s Best Leaders” by U.S. News & World Report and received the Presidential Citizens Medal in the Oval Office of the White House.
 In 2009, they were the recipients of the Charles Bronfman Prize as well as the Manhattan Institute’s William E. Simon prize for Lifetime Achievement in Social Entrepreneurship.
 And in 2011, they were awarded the Guardian of the Human Spirit award by the Holocaust Museum Houston given to dedicated Houstonians who have worked to enhance the lives of others and to better humankind.
 Dr. Feinberg and Dr. Levin’s efforts became the story told by Washington Post reporter, Jay Mathews, in his book “Work hard.
 Be nice.”
 KIPP has been featured on the Oprah Winfrey Show, CBS 60 Minutes, ABC World News Tonight, and in The New York Times, Houston Chronicle, Washington Post, and more.
-Mike is married to Colleen Dippel, and they have two children: Gus, age 7, and Abadit, age 2, who they adopted from Ethiopia in 2011.
+Mike is married to Colleen Dippel, and they have two children: Gus, and Abadit, who they adopted from Ethiopia in 2011.

 Meadowland Charter School

 Mr. Donald L. Mills has been in education for 23 year.
 He has served in a variety of independent school districts, charter schools and private schools.
-Having been a single foster parent Mr. Mills has a deep appreciation for charter schools.
+Having been a single foster parent, Mr. Mills has a deep appreciation for charter schools.
 He also has an array of experiences in the school system including classroom teacher, coordinating teacher, curriculum coordinator, director, assistant principal, principal, assistant superintendent and superintendent as well as an adjunct faculty member.
 Mr. Mills is currently the superintendent of MeadowLand Charter School in Boerne, Texas.
 He has deep passions regarding special education, school reform/culture, leadership, and school board training.

-His academic background is as diverse as my experience.
+His academic background is as diverse as his experience.
 He holds degrees in biblical studies (A.A.), psychology (B.S. and (M.S.), business management (B.S.), special education (B.S.) and educational leadership (M.A.).
 The variety of these degrees have provided him with the skills needed to assist in the reorganization of low performing schools to turn them around to be institutions of high performance that are student centered and focus on outcome based results that promote both student learning and master teacher development.
 He is currently completing a doctorate in Educational Administration, Curriculum and Instruction in an Ed.
 D. program.
 HIs research is entitled: Teacher Autonomy and the Effects it has on School Culture.
 He believes in being a lifelong learner and models that behavior with his current faculty and staff.